kaplanz/site/src/pages/about/work.md

 within the fabric and clock subsystems.
 In practice, this means a lot of working on top of (but usually not directly with) [SPICE].

+[^altera]: Altera was formerly known as Intel's Programmable Solutions Group
+    (pre-2025).
+Before that, it was formerly formerly Altera (pre-2015).

 As an architecture team, we have the privilege of working on the most bleeding edge designs; this gives us the opportunity to dream big about what enhancements we can put into our next silicon.
 It's exciting to see how designs I will have